Fishing Season: All Year

 Please call for the most current weather and water levels.
 814-689-3654

-Fishing on Penns has been fantastic.
-Lots of dry fly opportunities and nymphing has been great.
+Fishing on Penns has been good with nymphs in the day and dry fly action picking up in the evenings.
+Nymphing and terrestrial fishing will be good throughout the day.
+As summer temps ramp up, be sure to carry a thermometer.
 Stick with nymphs and streamers unless you see fish actively feeding on top.
 Smaller streamers tend to have a higher hookup rate.
-Stay until dark, best dry-fly action will be just before dark.
+Stay late, best dry-fly action will be just before dark.
 Don't ignore the skinny water during hatches, fish will often stack there to feed heavily.

 Local Species Available All Year